Leveraging Sunoh.ai for Telehealth to Improve Patient/Provider Experiences

 And as interesting as the history of telehealth has been, the near future is likely to deliver even greater surprises and results.

 AI scribes help providers by relieving them of the burden of note taking during their patient encounters.
-They create clinically accurate draft Progress Notes that give medical professionals a big jump on their daily paperwork.
+They create clinically accurate drafts of progress notes that give medical professionals a big jump on their daily paperwork.

 And some providers have already put these two critical pieces of the patient care puzzle together, deploying an AI medical scribe in conjunction with a telehealth visit to realize even greater gains in efficiency — saving time and money for providers and patients alike.